CameronTQuinn/click-game/README.md

 * You are not allowed to change anything in client/index.html whithout writing javascript to change it for you.
 * We have already added the scriptelement last in the index.html

+### Bonus task
+Webpack is beeing used to "compile" our javascript code and making sure that dependencies are managed.
+However, webpack can also be used to bundle and dynamicly load our stylesheets.
+Insteed of dynamicly adding a style-element using the DOM-api you could simply write:
+`require('../css/style.css')`
+in your app.js and you are finnished.

 |  |  |
 | ------------- | ------------- |
 |  branch | [lnu-it](https://github.com/CS-LNU-Learning-Objects/client-side-javascript-exercise/tree/lnu-it) |